ionic-team/stencil/STYLE_GUIDE.md

 │           └── index.html
 ```

 ## Naming
 ### HTML tag

 #### Prefix
-The prefix has a mayor role when you are creating a collection of components intended to be used across diferent projects, like ionic-core.
-WCs are not scoped, ie. they are globally declared, that means an "unique" prefix is needed to prevent collisions, they are help to quickly indentify the collection of an component.
+The prefix has a mayor role when you are creating a collection of components intended to be used across diferent projects, like @ionic/core.
+Web Components are not scoped because they are globally declared within the webpage, which means an "unique" prefix is needed to prevent collisions.
+The prefix is also able help to quickly indentify the collection of an component.
+Additionally, web components are required to contain a "-" dash within the tag name, so using the part to namespace your components is a natural fit.

-We don't recommend using "stencil" as prefix, since stencil DOES NOT emit stencil components, but standard compliant web components.
+We don't recommend using "stencil" as prefix, since Stencil DOES NOT emit stencil components, but rather the output is simply standard compliant web components.

 DO NOT do this:
 ```